huzaifahp7/huzaifahp7.github.io/_pages/writings.md

 # For the soul

 Welcome to my collection of writings - a tapestry of poetry, reflections, and timeless quotes that have moved me.
 Here I share my thoughts, creative expressions, and the wisdom that resonates with my soul.
+A small life, a lot to share.
+Hopefully.

 ## Featured Writings